beatrice-erikson/blokus/README.md

 This version of the game does not give you a bonus for playing the 1-tile last.

-##Controls:
+## Controls:

 Place a piece: Enter, or click on top-left of piece on board (sort of)

 Move a piece: arrow keys

-Rotate piece clockwise: x
+Rotate piece clockwise: x or scroll up

-Rotate piece counterclockwise: z
+Rotate piece counterclockwise: z or scroll down
 Flip piece: left shift

 Go to previous/next piece of current size: </> or ,/.